-Failure to re-evaluate and assess your anti-fraud controls could have damaging effects on an organization.
+Failure to re-evaluate and assess anti-fraud controls could have damaging effects on your organization.
 In this course, you will discover how to evaluate and test your anti-fraud controls on an ongoing basis.

 This course reviews the types of controls, the control environment and the limitations inherent to controls.
 It also discusses the use of risk-based concepts and processes to evaluate controls.
 Finally, the course explores common fraud schemes and the preventive controls used to mitigate them.